sandialabs/faodel/docs/ConfigurationCookbook.md

 ```

 ## Delaying Exit
-It can be beneficial to use webhook as a means of querying the state of
+It can be beneficial to use whookie as a means of querying the state of
 a running (or halted) simulation.
 You can either halt or delay shutdown
 via bootstrap options.
 Also, you can display a large "ok" message on a
 successful exit to make it more obvious how the sim ended.